ManjariSingh99/ManjariSingh99/README.md

 # 💫 About Me:
-Passionate about building backend solutions with Python and Django, and always exploring 🌱 & learning new technologies to stay ahead.
+Passionate about building backend solutions with Python, and always exploring 🌱 & learning new technologies to stay ahead.
 I am interested in data science 📊 and eager to expand my expertise to deliver even more value in my work.<br><br>✨ Excited to collaborate on innovative projects!
 Let's connect and create something amazing together. 🤝

 ## 🌐 Socials: